onemorework/SiyuanWechatSync/README_en_US.md

 ## Notes

-1. The current daily limit for sending notes is 5
+- The current daily limit for sending notes is 5
+- Un-synced data retention period: 30 days
-2. Please keep your binding key safe and do not share it with others
+- Please keep your binding key safe and do not share it with others
-3. The synchronization function requires Siyuan Note to be open
+- The synchronization function requires Siyuan Note to be open
-4. It is recommended to choose a dedicated document for synchronization to avoid mixing with other content
+- It is recommended to choose a dedicated document for synchronization to avoid mixing with other content
-5. If you encounter synchronization issues, you can try:
+- If you encounter synchronization issues, you can try:
   - Checking if the binding key is correct
   - Ensuring the network connection is normal
   - Re-selecting the target notebook and document